 For example, you can add more experienced members of staff to your on-call schedule.
 This helps ensure your team provides adequate support during an emergency.
 Or, you can introduce a primary/secondary on-call scheduling system.
 This way, your company can handle several incidents at once and customers won’t wait too long for a response.

-Connecteam is an all-in-one employee management solution that includes a user-friendly scheduling app.
-The scheduling app is designed to help you create and manage your on-call schedule efficiently.
-You can easily create a rotating schedule, manage employee availability, and track attendance.
-Furthermore, Connecteam allows your team members to request time off and swap shifts with ease, making it simpler for everyone to manage their schedules.
+Connecteam, an all-in-one employee management tool, offers all those features and much more.
+The scheduling app is built to help you create and manage your on-call schedule efficiently.
+It’s easy to build rotating schedules, manage employee availability, and track attendance.
+Team members can request time off, swap shifts with ease, and claim open on-call shifts.

 Understanding the Law